-"I feel pretty lucky to be working in television right now," says Rebecca Metz, who recurs in the critically acclaimed, award-winning F/X series Better Things, (Better Things), its second season premiering September 14.
+"I feel pretty lucky to be working in television right now," says Rebecca Metz, who recurs in the critically acclaimed, award-winning F/X series Better Things, (Better Things), which was recently picked up for a third season.
 Rebecca returns as “Tressa,” talent manager and friend to Sam Fox (Pamela Adlon.)
 "This season, we learn more about Tressa, and I'm excited for the audience to get to know her better.
 Pam added such great depth and detail to the character."
 Adlon is the show's co-creator and executive producer, directed every episode in season 2, and is Emmy-nominated for her role as Sam.
-Before Better Things, she was best known for her roles as “Marci” on Californication, Louis C.K.'s on-again-off-again love interest “Pamela” on Louie, and for her Emmy-winning voiceover work.
 In addition to her Better Things role, Rebecca appears in the Disney movie Magic Camp, coming to theaters in the spring of 2018.